Aon plc (NYSE:AON) Shares Sold by Bangor Savings Bank

-Bangor Savings Bank decreased its holdings in shares of Aon plc (NYSE:AON) by 3.2% in the 1st quarter, HoldingsChannel.com reports.
-The firm owned 3,003 shares of the financial services provider’s stock after selling 100 shares during the period.
+Bangor Savings Bank trimmed its stake in Aon plc (NYSE:AON) by 3.2% during the first quarter, HoldingsChannel.com reports.
+The fund owned 3,003 shares of the financial services provider’s stock after selling 100 shares during the period.
 Bangor Savings Bank’s holdings in AON were worth $691,000 at the end of the most recent reporting period.

-AON (NYSE:AON) last announced its earnings results on Thursday, February 4th.
-The financial services provider reported $2.62 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $2.46 by $0.16.
+AON (NYSE:AON) last posted its quarterly earnings data on Thursday, February 4th.
+The financial services provider reported $2.62 EPS for the quarter, topping analysts’ consensus estimates of $2.46 by $0.16.
+The business had revenue of $2.97 billion for the quarter, compared to analyst estimates of $2.84 billion.
 AON had a return on equity of 65.00% and a net margin of 16.56%.
-The firm had revenue of $2.97 billion during the quarter, compared to analysts’ expectations of $2.84 billion.
-During the same quarter in the prior year, the business earned $2.53 earnings per share.
-The company’s revenue was up 2.8% on a year-over-year basis.
-On average, research analysts predict that Aon plc will post 9.66 earnings per share for the current year.
+The firm’s revenue for the quarter was up 2.8% on a year-over-year basis.
+During the same period in the previous year, the company posted $2.53 earnings per share.
+As a group, analysts anticipate that Aon plc will post 9.66 EPS for the current fiscal year.

-A number of research firms recently commented on AON.
-Morgan Stanley raised their price objective on shares of AON from $236.00 to $254.00 and gave the stock an “equal weight” rating in a research note on Thursday.
-Atlantic Securities raised AON from a “neutral” rating to an “overweight” rating and set a $265.00 price target on the stock in a research report on Thursday, February 11th.
-Zacks Investment Research upgraded AON from a “hold” rating to a “buy” rating and set a $237.00 price objective for the company in a research report on Tuesday, February 9th.
-Wells Fargo & Company increased their price target on shares of AON from $256.00 to $275.00 and gave the stock an “overweight” rating in a research report on Monday, February 8th.
-Finally, JPMorgan Chase & Co. boosted their price objective on shares of AON from $228.00 to $241.00 and gave the company an “overweight” rating in a research report on Monday.
-One analyst has rated the stock with a sell rating, five have given a hold rating and eight have assigned a buy rating to the company.
-AON currently has an average rating of “Buy” and a consensus target price of $225.92.
+Several equities research analysts recently issued reports on AON shares.
+Atlantic Securities raised AON from a “neutral” rating to an “overweight” rating and set a $265.00 price objective for the company in a research note on Thursday, February 11th.
+Deutsche Bank Aktiengesellschaft boosted their price objective on shares of AON from $196.00 to $205.00 and gave the company a “hold” rating in a research report on Monday, February 8th.
+JPMorgan Chase & Co. boosted their price target on shares of AON from $228.00 to $241.00 and gave the company an “overweight” rating in a report on Monday.
+Wells Fargo & Company lifted their price objective on AON from $256.00 to $275.00 and gave the company an “overweight” rating in a research report on Monday, February 8th.
+Finally, Zacks Investment Research upgraded AON from a “hold” rating to a “buy” rating and set a $237.00 target price on the stock in a research note on Tuesday, February 9th.
+One analyst has rated the stock with a sell rating, five have assigned a hold rating and eight have issued a buy rating to the company’s stock.
+AON currently has an average rating of “Buy” and a consensus price target of $225.92.

 Aon plc, a professional services firm, provides advice and solutions to clients focused on risk, retirement, and health worldwide.
 It offers commercial risk solutions, including retail brokerage, cyber, and global risk consulting solutions, as well as acts as a captive insurance solutions provider; and health solutions, such as health and benefits brokerages, and health care exchanges.